 In ILT, you need not present content in lecture format only.
 There are several alternatives to get it done.
 Try the storytelling method to make it interesting.
 Or you could create a panel of experts and allow the learners to engage with them.
 To learn more about presentation methods, watch this video:

 Brainstorming activities are also quite common in ILT.
 You can ask the learners to write their thoughts on a flipchart or sticky notes.
 Participants can work individually or in groups.
 You can even consider throwing them open-ended questions to see what ideas they come up with.
-Watch this video to get some ideas on facilitating brainstorming sessions:

-Pros of ILT
+Pros and Cons of ILT

 - ILT has a personal touch.
 The instructor and the learners can interact directly face to face.
 They can gauge each other’s body language and adapt accordingly.